borkdude/blog/posts/oss-updates-apr-2023.md

 ## Sponsors

-But first off, I'd like to thank all the sponsors and contributors that make this work possible!
+I'd like to thank all the sponsors and contributors that make this work possible!
 Top sponsors:

 - [Clojurists Together](https://clojuriststogether.org/)